senderle/topic-modeling-tool/README.md

 This verison implements basic metadata integration as well as basic support for MALLET's advanced alpha and beta optimization routines.
 Regex token parsing coming soon!

+Caveat emptor!
+Individual file (a.k.a.
+CSV) input is disabled, and lots of little things still need fixing.
+If something bugs you, feel free to submit an issue.